Alone With God

 Those who desire intimacy with the Lord must learn to “…dwelleth in the secret place of the most High” (Psalm 91:1).

-The potential for Intimate Fellowship
+The Potential for Intimate Fellowship

 Although Jesus is a living Being, we cannot at this time experience His physical presence; however, due to the spiritual union between His Spirit and our spirit, there is great potential for spiritual intimacy.
-It is essential to our spiritual well-being and growth that we take advantage of this opportunity.
+Therefore, it is essential to our spiritual well-being and growth that we take advantage of this opportunity.

 Day by day, we must seek fellowship with Him, “Draw nigh to God, and he will draw nigh to you.”
 (James 4:8).
 We must cultivate this closeness to Christ, learning the power of tranquility, discovering the path of quietness that leads to a living awareness of God’s presence within.